 Political science majors have held a variety of internships, including with the U.S. State Department, the U.S. Department of Energy, the United Nations Office of the High Commissioner for Refugees (UNHCR), local government, political campaigns, and community organizations.
 While there is no guarantee of an internship, the department works closely with students to find such opportunities and usually can provide academic credit for the internship.

 Political science majors also volunteer for a number of community service projects including work for Habitat for Humanity and programs to help feed the homeless.
-Two political science majors recently established the campus chapter of STAND, an organization devoted to raising awareness about the Darfur region in Sudan.

-Whittier’s Director of Fellowships along with faculty and staff advisors is committed to helping students launch their search for internal, national, and international fellowships that fit their intellectual, professional, and personal goals.
+Whittier’s Director of Fellowships, along with faculty and staff advisors, is committed to helping students launch their search for internal, national, and international fellowships that fit their intellectual, professional, and personal goals.

 Each year, students compete for and win impressive scholarship and fellowship awards.
-To date, Whittier College has had four Rhodes Scholars, two Thomas R. Pickering Foreign Affairs Fellows, several Fulbright awardees, and a number of finalists for prestigious national and international opportunities.
+To date, Whittier College has had four Rhodes Scholars, three Thomas R. Pickering Foreign Affairs Fellows, several Fulbright awardees, and a number of finalists for prestigious national and international opportunities.

 Winning a fellowship, scholarship, or grant not only adds prestige to a student’s resume, but it also provides financial support during college or post-graduate studies.

 To find fellowships that match your interests, please visit the Fellowships website or contact the Director of Fellowships, Rosemary Carbine, via email at email@example.com, by phone at 562.907.4302 or visit her office in Platner 120.

 The Jeffrey Lindstrom Fellowship in Political Science